Josseyo/BarWar-game/README.md

 ### Typography
 The typewriter-like appearance of Courier adds a retro and nostalgic touch, complementing the classic and timeless nature of the Paper, Scissors, Rock game.
 Its monospaced design enhance the overall visual appeal and readability of the game interface.

-The icons of common illustrations by Font awesome are used for the variable buttons
+The icons of common illustrations by Font awesome are used for the different buttons.

 ### Wireframes
 Wireframes for desktop and mobile screen size

 ![wireframes](assets/documentation/image-2.png)
 ------
 ### Accessibility
 * Structure of semantic html
 * Meta tags and description